Master's Project Handbook

 Developing a Topic

 The process for forming master's project groups provides opportunities for students across the various disciplines in the School to discuss their respective interests and skills and to develop project topics.
 Faculty members sometimes suggest project topics.
 Some topics are suggested by outside sponsors who contact the School.
-The Master's Project Coordinator will also help develop and coordinate projects, while working in conjunction with clients, faculty and students.
+The Master's Project Administrative Coordinator will help develop and coordinate projects, while working in conjunction with clients, faculty and students.
 It is critical that students avail themselves of every opportunity to learn more about project possibilities and to share their own ideas with fellow students and faculty colleagues.

 Developing a Project Workplan